-- Kadavu: This is Fiji’s 3rd largest island.
-Most of the island is still undeveloped with little infrastructure but great nature and laid back simple Fijian live.
+This is Fiji’s 3rd largest island.
+Most of the island is still undeveloped with little infrastructure but great nature and, laid-back life in Fiji time.
 Kadavu is a rugged hilly island with secluded bays and long beaches.
-Epic coral reefs surround Kadavu, the most famous beeing the Great Astrolabe Reef, one of the world’s largest barrier reefs.
+Epic coral reefs surround Kadavu, the most famous being the Great Astrolabe Reef, one of the world’s largest barrier reefs.
 Kadavu dive sites are known for big fish diving and famous “Manta Magic”, a site with regular Manta ray sightings.
 Several dive resorts are located all around the island.

-- Taveuni: Known as the Garden Island of Fiji, with lush mountains and nature with a wealth of native plants and animals.
+Known as the Garden Island of Fiji, with lush mountains and nature with a wealth of native plants and animals.
 Nature lovers will find lots to do: hiking, birdwatching visit Bouma National Heritage Park.
-There are several dive resorts on Taveuni which offer world class diving on colorful soft coral reefs, the most famous ones are the Great White Wall and the Rainbow Reef.
+There are several dive resorts on Taveuni which offer world-class diving on colorful soft coral reefs, the most famous ones are the Great White Wall and the Rainbow Reef.

-- Bligh Waters and Lomaiviti: This is the center of Fiji, first described by famous Captain Bligh who passed through on his voyage from Tofua to Timor.
-The area known as the “Vatu-i-Ra Seascape” essentially separates the two largest islands of Fiji, Viti Levu and Vanua Levu.
 Strong major ocean currents sustain a complex ecosystem with some of the best dive sites in Fiji.
 Marine life is plenty from small colorful reef fish to large sea life, including sightings of resident dolphins and pilot whales as well as humpback whales on their annual migrations.
-Few land based dive operators only dive the reefs, instead its prime area for liveaboard diving.
+Few land-based dive operators only dive the reefs Lomaiviti.
+It is a prime area for liveaboard diving.